FreeCAD/FreeCAD-documentation/wiki/Create_a_FeaturePython_object_part_I.md

 reload(box)
 ```

-With the module reloaded, let\'s see what we get when we create an object   *
+With the module reloaded, let\'s see what we get when we create an object:

 ```python
 box.create('box_property_test')
 ```

-You should see the new box object appear in the Tree view   *
+You should see the new box object appear in the Tree view:

 -   Select it and look at the Property editor.
 There, you should see the *Description* property.
 -   Hover over the property name on the left and the tooltip should appear with the description you provided.